algofoogle/tt04-raybox-zero/demoboard/README.md

 The TT04 version of raybox-zero suffered a synthesis bug, which was evidently caused by a flawed optimisation step inside the version of OpenLane used by Tiny Tapeout 4 at the time.

-*   This leads to calculation errors that I think stem from a big multipler chain inside my reciprocal module approximator.
+*   This leads to calculation errors that I think stem from a big multipler chain inside my reciprocal approximator module.
 *   Since that module is used for lots of things (wall distance tracing, wall height calculation, texture scaling), the display has lots of glitches, but it's still possible to work out what the view is meant to be.
 *   The reasons we're confident this is a synthesis bug are:
     *   RTL simulation and running on an FPGA don't show the issue, but gate-level simulation seems to recreate the bug perfectly.